+PROPOSAL TWO:

-PROPOSAL TWO: ADVISORY VOTE ON EXECUTIVE COMPENSATION
+ADVISORY VOTE ON EXECUTIVE COMPENSATION

-The Board is providing shareholders the opportunity to cast an advisory vote on the compensation of our Named Executive Officers.
+At each Annual Meeting, the Board provides shareholders the opportunity to cast an advisory vote on the compensation of our Named Executive Officers, pursuant to Schedule 14A of the Securities Exchange Act.
 This proposal, commonly known as a "Say on Pay" proposal, gives our shareholders the opportunity to endorse or not endorse our executive compensation programs and policies and the compensation paid to our Named Executive Officers.